NoraLoose/noraloose.github.io/_pages/index.md

 I am a researcher at the [Nansen Environmental and Remote Sensing Center](https://nersc.no/en/the-nansen-center/), where I use regional ocean models focused on the North Atlantic and Arctic ocean.

 Before joining the Nansen Center, I was a Staff Scientist at [[C]Worthy](https://www.cworthy.org/), a non-profit research organization dedicated to quantifying the efficiency of ocean-based carbon dioxide removal (CDR).
-There, I used ocean models such as Oceananigans.jl, ROMS-MARBL, and CESM, and developed methods for accelerating ocean biogeochemical simulations for CDR applications.
+There, I used models such as Oceananigans.jl, ROMS-MARBL, and CESM, and developed methods for accelerating ocean biogeochemical simulations for CDR applications.
 Before that, I worked with the [Ocean Transport and Eddy Energy Climate Process Team (CPT)](https://ocean-eddy-cpt.github.io/) and [M2LInES Team](https://m2lines.github.io/), where I studied ocean mesoscale eddy parameterizations in MOM6 in both projects.
 My research with the CPT focused on theoretical and numerical modeling approaches to embedding physical and energy constraints into ocean eddy parameterizations.
 As part of the M2LInES project, I applied machine learning techniques to develop hybrid climate models, integrating machine-learned eddy parameterizations with traditional ocean model dynamical cores.